civilcode/remote-file-streamer/README.md

 RemoteFileStreamer is a micro-library to stream a remote file.
 Mostly, it provides a `stream` function taking a url as an input and returns a stream out of it.
+If the server hosting the resource allows it, a file a streamed from a url

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `file_streamer` to your list of dependencies in `mix.exs`:
+The package is [available in Hex](https://hex.pm/docs/publish), and can be installed by adding `file_streamer` to your list of dependencies in `mix.exs`:

 ```elixir